facelessuser/coloraide/docs/src/markdown/gamut.md

 values can still convert right back to the original color, but this might not always be the case with all color models.

 In this example, we have an sRGB color that is extremely close to being in gamut, but when we convert it to HSL, we can see wildly large saturation.
-But since it round trips back to sRGB just fine, it exhibit extreme values in HSL, but can still be considered in the sRGB gamut.
+But since it round trips back to sRGB just fine, it can exhibit extreme saturation, but can still be considered in the sRGB gamut.

 ```py play